liebki/SimpleCrossChat/update.md

   - Search for the player across servers.
   - Deliver the message to the server the player is on.

-## Locate feature command
-- Add a `locate` command `/scc locate <playername>`:
-- Find out what server the specified player is currently on.
-- Use the configured IP/domain to indicate where a player is located.

 ## Admin Controls
 - Allow admins to disable the `etp` and `itp` commands for everybody.